ramabdel12352/Kaggle-Project-Python-2/README.md

 Approach

-Our approach focuses on preprocessing the dataset by handling missing values, encoding categorical variables, and scaling numerical features.
-We engineered session-level features (e.g., aggregated statistics) and employed a Random Forest Classifier to predict student performance.
-We also analyzed feature importance and visualized interaction patterns to guide our feature engineering.
+My approach focuses on preprocessing the dataset by handling missing values, encoding categorical variables, and scaling numerical features.
+I engineered session-level features (e.g., aggregated statistics) and employed a Random Forest Classifier to predict student performance.
+I also analyzed feature importance and visualized interaction patterns to guide our feature engineering.

 Summary of Performance Achieved